Xylosma parvifolia

-Xylosma parvifolia, generally known as mountain xylosma, is a species of flowering plant in the family Salicaceae, endemically distributed throughout Australasia.
+Xylosma parvifolia, generally known as mountain xylosma, is a species of flowering plant in the family Salicaceae.
+It is a shrub endemic to Lord Howe Island.

 Description

 Xylosma parvifolia is a deciduous shrub or tree typically reaching 1–4 m in height.
-Branchlets are dark brown and sparsely puberulous, marked by numerous pale, rounded lenticels.
+Branchlets are dark brown and sparsely hairy, marked by numerous pale, rounded lenticels.
 The rigid, chartaceous leaves are ovate to elliptic-obovate and glabrous apart from the midvein, measuring approximately 0.4–1.2 cm in length and 0.4–0.8 cm in width.
 Leaf margins are serrate or dentate, and each leaf possesses 2–4 pairs of secondary veins.
 Petioles are reddish brown, puberulous, and range from 2–3 mm in length.
 Male flowers are solitary or borne in short axillary racemes that number 3–5, and terminate the rachis.
 Each has 5 glabrous sepals with entire margins and approximately 12–20 stamens, the glabrous filaments extending 2–5 mm.
 Female flowers are similar in arrangement and possess an ovoid-globose ovary about 2 mm long with two short styles.
 Flowering occurs primarily from December to May.
 The fruit is a small, slightly fleshy, purple berry approximately 3–5 mm long, typically containing two seeds.
 Compared to Xylosma ovata, it is distinguished by its more numerous stamens, longer filaments, nearly glabrous sepal margins, smaller and less toothed leaves, and fewer flowers per male inflorescence.

 Distribution

-The endemic range of Xylosma parvifolia is restricted to Australasia.
-On Lord Howe Island, it is distributed across the main island and the rocky islands surrounding it, with more dense clusters at Mount Gower and Lidgbird.
+Xylosma parvifolia is endemic to Lord Howe Island, where it is distributed across the main island and the rocky islands surrounding it, with denser clusters at Mount Gower and Lidgbird.